 Any of the following enumerated and described conditions occurring in an open place, or on public or private property is hereby found, deemed, and declared to constitute a detriment, danger and hazard to the health, safety, morals, and general welfare of the inhabitants of the town and is found, deemed, and declared to be public nuisances wherever the same may exist and the creation, maintenance, or failure to abate any nuisances is hereby declared unlawful.
-Every such nuisance shall be abated pursuant to the abatement procedures as provided in §§ 3.358 through 3.361 3.505 of this subchapter.
+Every such nuisance shall be abated pursuant to the abatement procedures as provided in § 3.505 of this subchapter.